 5. The Darsena:

-The tour’s starting point overlooks the refurbished dock, completely redeveloped for EXPO 2015, with the aim of creating a fun and exciting place for Milanese people.
+The tour’s starting point overlooks the refurbished dock, completely redeveloped, with the aim of creating a fun and exciting place for Milanese people.
 It is the link between the Naviglio Grande and Naviglio Pavese, in the past an important connection for the river trade.
 The dock, called “Darsena”, for years has been neglected and lifeless, and now thanks to the restructuring that has equipped it with many green spaces, art installations, locations, a market, many piers and many events, it has become one of the hearts of the city centers, hosting many events in the summer evenings.
 It is the ideal place for an aperitif at sunset, or for a sunny afternoon with family or friends, waiting for the Navigli’s tour.